NotIndex

 • Squeeze the muscles of your backside (buttocks) together.
 Hold for 5 seconds.
 Repeat 10 times.

-Waiting for your surgery (Being on call)
+Waiting for your surgery (this is called being on call)

 When you’re on call, you may not be allowed to eat or drink.
 If your surgery is delayed, you’ll get something to eat or drink.